 Will Wales get any additional powers?

-I’m not sure when the Thomas Commission is due to report back, but I suspect the devolution of criminal justice (policing, prisons, probation, courts) to Wales at some point is likely – it’s a question of how and over what length of time.
+I’m not sure when the Thomas Commission is due to report back (it did eventually), but I suspect the devolution of criminal justice (policing, prisons, probation, courts) to Wales at some point is likely – it’s a question of how and over what length of time.

 Mark Drakeford appears to prefer a gradual bit-by-bit devolution, starting with youth justice and probation and working up from there.
 The Senedd has already indicated its support for devolution of policing and has long argued for a Welsh legal jurisdiction – devolving policing in particular should be relatively straightforward.
 You would also assume that Police & Crime Commissioners will be the first thing to go if policing powers were devolved having been introduced against the Senedd’s wishes.